majdal/modex/wiki/UseCases.md

 "we want to encourage reproducible science"

-"we want people to start imagining alternate worlds to fight T.I.N.A. thinking"
+"we want people to imagine possible worlds and ot fight [T.I.N.A.](https://en.wikipedia.org/wiki/There_is_no_alternative) thinking"

-"we want